 When the New York Historical Society commissioned a portrait for its distinguished member, the former President Calvin Coolidge, there was really only one artist best suited for the challenge of painting the nearly impossible to capture-on-canvas-Cal: DeWitt Lockman.

 Invited to the Coolidges new home at the Beeches, Lockman went to work and very quickly produced not only the man’s persona in paint but also their beloved white collie, Beauty, the ladylike successor of Prudence Prim and Rob Roy.
 Lockman even began a portrayal study of their playful Chow, Tim, the results to be shared with the Coolidges at a later time.
-Anyone have any leads on what might have become of these promised studies of Tim by artist Lockman?

 He rapidly won the hearts of the Coolidges and remained a welcome guest whenever occasion should bring the artist back to Northampton.